copasi/copasi-dependencies/readme_linux.md

 You can verify that all needed files are there, by listing the files in the `./bin/lib` directory.
 You ought to see:

 	fbergmann@ubuntu:~/Development$ ls copasi-dependencies/bin/lib/
-	libblas.a      libexpat.a   liblapack.a   libsbml-static.a
+	cmake                libcrossguid.a  libnuml-static.a   libzlib.a
-	libcppunit.a   libexpat.la  libraptor.a   pkgconfig
+	libCombine-static.a  libexpat.a      libraptor.a        pkgconfig
-	libcppunit.la  libf2c.a     libraptor.la
+	libZipper-static.a   libf2c.a        libsbml-static.a
+	libblas.a            liblapack.a     libsedml-static.a

-if you also like to build the COPASI graphical frontend (and this have `libqt4-dev` and `libxml2-dev` installed) you ought to also find:
+if you also like to build the COPASI graphical frontend (and thus have Qt5 installed installed) you ought to also find:

 	fbergmann@ubuntu:~/Development/copasi-dependencies$ ls bin/lib/
-	libblas.a      libexpat.la  libqwt.a        libsbml-static.a  libSBW-static.a
+	cmake                libexpat.a        libqwt.a           libzlib.a
-	libcppunit.a   libf2c.a     libqwtplot3d.a  libSBW.so         pkgconfig
+	libCombine-static.a  libf2c.a          libqwtplot3d.a     pkgconfig
-	libcppunit.la  liblapack.a  libraptor.a     libSBW.so.2.10
+	libZipper-static.a   liblapack.a       libraptor.a
-	libexpat.a     libmml.a     libraptor.la    libSBW.so.2.10.0
+	libblas.a            libmml.a          libsbml-static.a
+	libcrossguid.a       libnuml-static.a  libsedml-static.a

 Once verified that those files is there you are ready to compile COPASI.